spring1843/go-dsa/dnc/README.md

 ## Implementation

 The binary search algorithm is a classic Divide-and-Conquer algorithm used to find a specific value in a sorted list.
 The search process begins by comparing the target value to the middle element of the list.
 If they are not equal, the half of the list in which the target value cannot be present is eliminated.
 This process is repeated on the remaining half of the list until the target value is found or until there are no more elements to search.
-Binary search can be implemented iteratively or recursively.
-Both implementations are shown below.
+Both recursive and iterative implementations of binary search are shown below.

 ```Go
 package main